sare84/weekly-report-gen/README.md

-# Projekt zum Erstellen von Protokolldateien
+# Weekly report template generator

-## Ausführung
+## Usage

 node -r esm index.js

 ## Todo

-- Config Datei aufbauen mit Bereichen die geschrieben werden sollen
+- Creating a config file
+- Possibility to localize the app
-- Lokalisierung
+- Config the days
-- Online stellen
-- Anzahl Tage einstellbar
-- Jahr als Verzeichnis anlegen
+- Setup path for the templates

 ## Done

-- Projektaufbau und Initialisierung ändern
-- Logger reinholen
+- New project structure
-- Modularisierung
+- Added logger (log4js)
-- Umbau von '\r\n' auf EOL aus dem os package
+- Switched from '\r\n' for new line to the EOL from the os package